Palais Szeps: History

 The palace was built in 1876/77 by Ludwig Tischler for the newspaper publisher Moritz Szeps.
 Szeps was a confidant of Crown Prince Rudolf and publisher of the Neues Wiener Tagblatt since 1867.

-Purchased by the Swedish state in 1928, he building has been the site of the Swedish Embassy in Austria since 1960.
+Purchased by the Swedish state in 1928, the building has been the site of the Swedish Embassy in Austria since 1960.
 From 2013 to 2015, it was renovated and partly rebuilt.
 Since 2014, it has been a listed building protected for as a cultural heritage site.

 Architecture

 The architecture is Viennese New Renaissance from the Wilhelminian period.
 In the Beletage it has strong gable roofing, the entrance hall is barrel-vaulted and has a coffered ceiling.